mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 The `subscriptionId` is a Flex-specific ID passed in the Request Body of connection requests to associate a device with a specific Service Bus Subscription.

-For example, when connecting to an ATB device, the airline backend will send a POST `/session/v2/connections` request, including the `subscriptionId` in the Request Body.
+For example, when connecting to an ATB device, the airline backend will send a <span class="method post">POST</span> `/session/v2/connections` request, including the `subscriptionId` in the Request Body.
 The returned `connectionID` is now associated to the subscription, and thus Flex knows to route any messages coming from the device to that specific subscription.

 > **Tip:** In Postman, if you click the **Tests** tab, you will notice there is Javascript code that sets the environmental variable `{{subscription_id}}` to the `subscriptionId` returned after making the request.
 Now, when future requests are made in this session, the `subscriptionId` is included in the Response Body without the need to manually enter it.